Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Uaymitun

-There is a lookout point further down the road but it’s now temporarily close.
+There is a lookout point further down the road, but it’s now temporarily closed.

 VRBO/AIRBNB on Uaymitun beach